otoolep/questdb.io/website/blog/2020-05-12-Summing-one-billion-rows-accurately-in-68ms.md

 previously limited by memory bandwidth - using these techniques would address this and allow us to compute accurate sums as fast as naive sums.

-So we took this feedback in and implemented accurate summation algorithms while using prefetch placement and range values.
+Following the feedback from our community, we implemented accurate summation algorithms while using prefetch placement and range values.

 Naive sum was indeed inaccurate, but nowhere near the 20% claimed.
 For example, on a large popular dataset of taxi rides in NYC, the sum of the column